COVID19Tracking/website/README.md

 The site is now running at `http://localhost:8000`.
 Any changes you make to code is live-updated.
 There is a GraphQL preview tool available at `http://localhost:8000/___graphql` to see what data is exposed to the website.

+Note that any changes you make while running Gatsby will automatically checked with [ESLint](https://eslint.org/), so check your console as you save files.

 ## Storybook

 All common components throughout the site are documented in [Storybook](https://storybook.js.org/).
 You can find all our component stories in `/src/stories`.